ingmbioinfo/cancerhubs_shiny/USER_MANUAL.md

 ### 5.5 Gene Network (2D)

+This panel allows you to explore the interaction partners of a specific gene of interest, selected from the CancerHubs dataset.
+Up to 50 interactors are shown, prioritised, when possible, by Network Score.
+Interactors without scores are displayed only if no ranked alternatives are available.
+These interactors are not relevant to CancerHubs nor found in the previously displayed tables.

+You can use this panel to:

 1. Select a tumour type and **Gene Subset**, then enter the central gene.
 2. Optionally restrict to mutated interactors and toggle cross-connections among interactors.
-3. Up to 50 interactors are shown; adjust this limit using the slider.
-4. Download the network image, the selected interactors table or the full interactome.
+3. Download the network image, the selected interactors table or the full interactome.

 ## 6. Data Sources